lookang/chatbot/README.md

 ## Demo App

 1. https://lookangphysics.streamlit.app/ a chatbot for https://iwant2study.org/ospsg/, has a known weakness in providing URL that are not the actual resources, if you know how to fix this, please contact weelookang@gmail.com
-2. https://persona1personwithheartdisease.streamlit.app/ for Lower Secondary Sec SLSMOE library lesson
+2. https://persona1personwithheartdisease.streamlit.app/ for Lower Secondary Sec SLS MOE library lesson
-3. https://persona2personwithcolorectalcancer.streamlit.app/ for Lower Secondary Sec SLSMOE library lesson
+3. https://persona2personwithcolorectalcancer.streamlit.app/ for Lower Secondary Sec SLS MOE library lesson
-4. https://persona3personwithcervicalcancer.streamlit.app/ for Lower Secondary Sec SLSMOE library lesson
+4. https://persona3personwithcervicalcancer.streamlit.app/ for Lower Secondary Sec SLS MOE library lesson

 ## Prerequisite libraries